OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Problem Definition and Motivation

-In this subsection, we drive the relationship between the sensitivity of weights and the activation outliers in terms of quantization.
-Similar to the approach used in OBC, we reorganize the squared error term in \cref{eq:error} as the sum of squared errors for each output channel in the weight matrix, and the equation is modified as $\Sigma_{i=1}^{C_{out}} ||W_{i,:} X - \hat{W}_{i,:} X||^2_2$.
-Through this decomposition, we can clearly observe that the overall error is separated into individual errors for each output channel.
+In this subsection, we explain our insight concerning the relationship between weight sensitivity and activation outliers in the context of quantization: weights linked to activation outliers are particularly susceptible to quantization.
+This understanding serves as the core motivation of OWQ.

+Initially, we restructure the squared error term in \cref{eq:error} to represent the sum of squared errors for each output channel within the weight matrix, resulting in the equation $\Sigma_{i=1}^{C_{out}} ||W_{i,:} X - \hat{W}_{i,:} X||^2_2$.
+This decomposition distinctly showcases that the overall error is divided into individual errors for each output channel.
 With the modified equation, our focus shifts to two key aspects.
 Firstly, it is important to note that there is no Hessian interaction between output channels.
-Specifically, the individual Hessians with respect to the layer-wise quantization error, denoted as $H_i \in \mathbb{R}^{C_{in} \times C_{in}}$, have an identical value as:
+Specifically, the individual Hessians with respect to the layer-wise quantization error, denoted as $H^{(i)} \in R^{C_{in} \times C_{in}}$, have an identical value as:

-Secondly, as observed in previous studies \cite{nagel2020up}, the individual error term can be approximated using Taylor expansion.
+Secondly, as observed in previous studies~\cite{nagel2020up}, the individual error term can be approximated using Taylor expansion.
 By setting $\Delta W_{i,:} = W_{i,:} - \hat{W}_{i,:}$, the error for the $i$-th output channel can be expressed as follows:

-For the detailed proof, please refer to the supplementary materials.
-The use of the Hessian as a metric to measure sensitivity in quantization has been widely adopted in various quantization approaches~\cite{dong2020hawq, dong2019hawq}.
-As these studies have pointed out, particularly in the context of layer-wise quantization, the output error can be directly related to the Hessian of the weights.
+For detailed proof, please refer to the appendix.
+The equation shows that in the context of layer-wise quantization, the output error can be directly related to the Hessian and the magnitude of weight perturbation.